KIM EDD CARTER, DIRECTOR

 Johnny was hired in July of 2011 to coordinate the Oklahoma Regional Response System.
 Prior to joining the Oklahoma Office of Homeland Security, Vaughn had served with the Norman Fire Department for 26 years when he retired there as Chief in 2006.
 Johnny is a recipient of the 2003 Chief Officer Leadership Award from the Oklahoma State Fire Chief's Association and the 2000 Norman Firefighter of the Year.
 Johnny has played an active part in the community serving on the board of directors for meals on Wheels of Norman and the American Red Cross - Heart of Oklahoma Chapter.
 He also served as the Coordinator for the City of Norman United Way as well as the president of the Oklahoma City Metropolitan Area Fire Chief's Association.
 Johnny is also a graduate of Leadership Norman.

-April Walker - Assistant to the Director
+April Walker - Assistant Training and Exercise Coordinator

 Back to top